malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 ### If you have part-time experience

-Make your job sound better (without lying)
+Make your job sound better

 __Instead of:__ Waiter, XYZ Ramen, Shinjuku.
 I took money, took orders, cleaned toilet.
 __Better to say:__ Serving staff, XYZ Ramen, Shinjuku.
 Responsible for cash handling, customer service and hygiene inspection.